 What Are the Differences Between Manjaro and Arch Linux?

-Manjaro is not Arch Linux in the pure sense – but yes, it is based on Arch Linux underpinnings and Arch Linux principles.
-As a result, it inherits a lot of the features of Arch Linux, but it implements many unique features as well.
-Nor is using Manjaro the same as using pure Arch Linux or more direct derivatives.
+Manjaro is not Arch Linux in the pure sense, but it is based on Arch underpinnings and Arch Linux principles.
+As a result, it inherits many of Arch Linux’s features, but it implements many unique features as well.
+Nor is using Manjaro the same as pure Arch Linux or more direct derivatives.

 Although Manjaro is Arch-based and Arch compatible, it is not Arch Linux.
-As such, far from being just an easy-to-install or pre-configured version of Arch Linux, Manjaro is actually a very different kind of beast.
+As such, far from being just an easy-to-install or pre-configured version of Arch Linux, Manjaro is a very different kind of beast.

-- Developed independently from Arch Linux, and by a completely different team.
+- It’s developed independently from Arch Linux and by a completely different team.

-- Draws software from its own independent repositories.
+- The distro draws software from its independent repositories.
 These repositories also contain software packages not provided by Arch Linux.

 - Has numerous subtle differences in how it works when compared to Arch.

 The official Manjaro editions are based on: